AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/Field_Mappings.md

 uid: DataViewsFieldMappings
 ---

-# View field mappings
+# Field Mappings

 A `FieldMapping` contains information on the source on every field of data in the data view.
 For each field in the data view, there is a corresponding `FieldMapping`.
 Inspecting the field mapping resource after defining the data view is a good way to confirm that the output data view does contain the data-of-interest prior to data generation.

 Within each field mapping, the list of `DataMapping`s shows the source of data for each group.
 There is one `DataMapping` per group, since the number of distinct data sources for each field equals the number of groups in the resolved data view.
-The order of the data mappings corresponds to the order of the groups.
-See the Get Groups section in the [Resolved data view API](xref:ResolvedDataViewAPI) topic.
+The order of the data mappings corresponds to the order of the groups as seen from [Get Groups](xref:ResolvedDataViewAPI#GetGroups).
 If a field does not resolve for a specific group, then the data mapping will be empty.
 Empty data mappings have a `TypeCode` of `Empty`.
 See below for more details in `TypeCode`.

 ## Ordering
 The first field mapping contains information for the index field.
 Next, field mappings are appended for each `GroupingField` in the data view.
 If there is more than one `GroupingField`, the order of the field mappings corresponds to the order of the `GroupingField`s in the data view.